AdrianKriger/geo3D_wrkshp/workshop/_build/html/_sources/before/setup.md

 ### Execute on your own computer

-Almost all parts of this tutorial were designed to run with limited computer resources, so it is possible to run on your laptop.
+All parts of this tutorial were designed to run with limited computer resources, so it is possible to run on your laptop.
 It is not an easy *'one-click-push-button*' solution.
 You will have to install the software environment yourself.

 The 4 steps to run this tutorial on your own computer are listed below and demonstrated through Linux commands only: